-The perfect holiday gift for readers of the bestselling Outlander novels—and don’t miss the revised and updated first volume of The Outlandish Companion!
+Perfect readers of the bestselling Outlander novels—and don’t miss the revised and updated first volume of The Outlandish Companion!

 More than a decade ago, #1 New York Times bestselling author Diana Gabaldon delighted her legions of fans with The Outlandish Companion, an indispensable guide to all the Outlander books at the time.
 But that edition was just a taste of things to come.
 Since that publication, there have been four more Outlander novels, a side series, assorted novellas, and one smash-hit Starz original television series.
 Now Gabaldon serves up The Outlandish Companion, Volume Two, an all-new guide to the latest books in the series.